gokselk/ahc_distalg_template/docs/wavesecho/algorithm.rst

 Complexity
 ~~~~~~~~~~

-The theoretical complexity of the Waves-Echo algorithm involves the number of messages proportional to twice the number of edges in the network, with a computational complexity that depends on the size of the network and its topology.
+The theoretical complexity of the WavesEcho algorithm involves the number of messages proportional to twice the number of edges in the network, with a computational complexity that depends on the size of the network and its topology.

 ..
 [Fokking2013] Wan Fokkink, Distributed Algorithms An Intuitive Approach, The MIT Press Cambridge, Massachusetts London, England, 2013